-1 Goal Name Affordable Housing Goal Description CDBG funds are allocated to provide two (2) owner-occupied Homes that are in need of repair to correct code violations, health and safety issues, roofing systems (including soffit and fascia) septic tanks, wells or handicapped accessibility including ramps, grab bars, widening doors.
+1 Goal Name Affordable Housing Goal Description CDBG funds are allocated to provide two (2) owner-occupied Homes that need repair to correct code violations, health and safety issues, roofing systems (including soffit and fascia) septic tanks, wells or handicapped accessibility including ramps, grab bars, widening doors.
 Funds are budgeted to complete the demolition and reconstruction of one (1) home that would be too expensive to rehabilitate and will require reconstruction.
-CDBG funds will also be used to assist with the Case Management of 50 HOME funded Tenant Based Rental Assistance Clients who are elderly and/or disabled during the 2024-2025 program year.
+CDBG funds will also be used to assist with the Case Management of 50 HOME funded Tenant Based Rental Assistance Clients who are elderly and/or disabled during the 2025-2026 program year.
 2 Goal Name Suitable Living Environment/Quality of Life Goal Description CDBG funds will provide demolition of substandard units on a spot basis for slum and blighting conditions.
 Funds will be provided for various public services activities for the goal of providing a suitable living environment and quality of life for low-income residents for Polk County in the Municipal Partner cities of Auburndale, Bartow, Dundee, Eagle Lake, Frostproof, Lake Alfred, Mulberry, and Winter Haven.
 CDBG Funds are budgeted for a future Request for Proposals to be published for Public Facilities to be funded to support local nonprofit organizations.

-3 Goal Name Expanding Economic Opportunities/Self Sufficiency Goal Description The year Talbot House Ministries will use \$60, 000 in CDBG Public Services Funds for a job coach and a job trainer along with a half-time instructor who will provide career counseling, job interview and resume creation training, job placement, one-on-one job coaching, and supportive services needed by low income, disabled Polk County residents seeking employment.
-It also funds training and testing material for client job certification.
-It is estimated that 32 homeless persons will benefit from this activity.
-Some of our Public Services activities meet the Self Sufficency Goal as well.
+3 Goal Name Expanding Economic Opportunities/Self Sufficiency Goal The year the Women's Resource Center will use \$60, 000 in CDBG Public Services Funds for a job coach and a job trainer who Description will provide career counseling, job interview and resume creation training, job placement, one-on-one job coaching, and supportive services needed by homeless women seeking employment.
+It also funds training and testing material for client job certifications.
+It is estimated that 40 homeless women will benefit from this activity.
+Some of our Public Services activities meet the Self Sufficiency Goal as well.
+Another 25 clients of the Lighthouse for the blind are and visually impaired are provided on the job training to maximize their skills needed for independence to remain employed or employable.